DIY AI Image Recognition: A Beginner's Guide to Building Your First Project

 What is AI Image Recognition?

-AI Image Recognition refers to software identifying objects, scenes, and actions in images.
-This is done via algorithms and machine learning.
+AI Image Recognition refers to software that identifies objects, scenes, and actions in images using algorithms and machine learning.
 The process uses supervised learning, where AI improves by exploring labeled images over time.

 Why Choose Image Recognition for Your First AI Project?